CSCC012023/final-project-s23-scrum-scums/docs/sprint1/sprint-01.review.md

 We should've identified and prioritize tasks that other tasks are dependent on (e.g. user sessions).
 Without doing that, a lot of our tasks had to be done using hardcoded user IDs, making it difficult to integrate branches into the main branch

+Using slack for our standup meetings.
+Midway through the sprint, our trial version of slack expired and we were only allowed to start huddles with two people maximum.
+This meant that we could not use slack for any standup meetings, so in the future we will need to use discord as an alternative.

 ## Product - Review

 #### Goals and/or tasks that were met/completed: